Hesed House/Public Action to Deliver Shelter

 Hesed House is a national model for ending homelessness – one person, one family at a time.
 Their mission is “to feed the hungry, clothe the naked, shelter the homeless, and give people the chance to hope again”.

-Hesed House relies on more than 7500+ area churches, businesses, and service organizations to support their work through volunteers, food, and financial donations.
+Hesed House relies on more than 7500+ volunteers from area churches, businesses, and service organizations to support their work through volunteers, food, and financial donations.
 This allows Hesed House to assist more than 1000+ individuals and families who experience homelessness every year.

 To learn more about the invaluable mission and services offered at PADS/Hesed House, visit www.hesedhouse.org